Rwandan Dance and Music has a style unique to Rwanda

 Rwanda – Home of some of The Best Cultural Dances and Music in Africa – Different Dances and Musical Instrument:

 The word Intore translated from Kinyarwanda into English means Chosen Ones – Leaders.
+Some call the Intore Dance, the Dance of Heroes.

 The Male Dancers were selected based on their physical and moral qualities since Intore is more than a dance and the learning of dance steps, but Intore Dancers were educated in the ways of everyday royal court behavior and how to conduct themselves among Royalty and mainly King – the Mwami of Rwanda.